harvard-lil/expire/README.md

   -f, --files TEXT              A single file to be considered for deletion
                                 (repeatable)
-  --dryrun / --no-dryrun        [default: dryrun] --help                        Show this message and exit.
+  --dryrun / --no-dryrun        [default: dryrun]
+  -v, --verbosity LVL           Either CRITICAL, ERROR, WARNING, INFO or DEBUG --help                        Show this message and exit.
 ```

+Typically, you would run with `--rules` or `--rulefile` (or both) and
+`--directory` or `--files` (or both) with the implicit defaults for
+`--dryrun` and `--verbosity`, in order to see what would happen; then
+you might run the same command again with `--no-dryrun --verbosity
+WARNING` to perform the actual deletion.

 Development
 -----------